caltechlibrary/ws/doc/ABOUT.md

     ws .
 ```

 When _ws_ starts up you'll some configuration information and the URL that it is listening for.
 Notice the hostname is *localhost* and port is *8000*.
 Either can be configured either via command line options (e.g. -H and -p) or through environment variables (e.g. WS_HOST and WS_PORT).
 By default the root document directory will be your current work directory.
-Again this can be configure via the command line or environment variables (e.g. -d and WS_HTDOCS).
+Again this can be configure via the command line or environment variables (e.g. -d and WS_DOCROOT).
 Log messages are display to the console and to stop the webserver you can press Control-C or use the Unix *kill* command and the process id.

 Getting a list of all the option that _ws_ supports use the command line options of "-h" or "--help".
 Most options have a long and short form.